-Zweig’s strategic focus throughout the organization has provided cutting-edge, relevant and reliable technology in business efficiencies, baseball operations and fan experience.
-Since joining the D-backs, his department has created several industry-leading and innovative fan experience technologies at Chase Field and Salt River Fields at Talking Stick, the team’s Spring Training home.
-These include new WiFi for business and fans in 2018, iBeacons for a more enhanced Mobile Fan Interaction experience, enhanced cellular services with a distributed antenna system, new ballpark kiosks and applications for the team’s fan loyalty and sweepstakes programs and a mobile food-ordering platform allowing fans to order food from their cell phones and pick up at an express lane.
+Zweig’s strategic focus throughout the organization has provided leading-edge, relevant and reliable technology in business efficiencies, baseball operations and fan experience.
+Since joining the D-backs, his department has created several industry leading and innovative fan experience technologies at Chase Field and Salt River Fields at Talking Stick, the team’s Spring Training home.
+These include new state-of-the-art WiFi, iBeacons for a more enhanced Mobile Fan Interaction experience, enhanced cellular services with a distributed antenna system, new ballpark kiosks and applications for the team’s fan loyalty and sweepstakes programs.
 His team also created and installed dynamic signage and video walls in several locations throughout Chase Field and Salt River Fields to allow for team brand messaging, fan information, player and media communications and corporate partners branding.
-Zweig helped to architect integrations with various partner technologies for ticketing (Ticketmaster), D-bucks loaded tickets (IMS) and 2 point-of-sale systems (Micros and Retail Pro) allowing for concession stand and Team Shop sales.
+Zweig helped to architect integrations with various partner technologies for ticketing (Ticketmaster), D-bucks loaded tickets (IMS) and two point-of-sale systems (Micros and Retail Pro) allowing for concession stand and Team Shop sales.

 The Illinois native has focused on improving internal business operations by designing a Business Applications platform to allow for internal business/employee collaborations as well as providing the organization better business analytics and decision-making tools through its business intelligence capabilities, thus improving the company’s speed of business.
-This includes the development of industry-leading CRM tools for Ticketing and Corporate Partnerships.
+This includes the development of industry-leading CRM tools for Ticketing, People and Culture and Corporate Partnerships.

-Zweig joined the D-backs after spending two years as the Vice President, Information Technology at Ask.com, a leading search-engine company and a division of Interactive Corp.
-He spent time at the company’s headquarters in Oakland, Calif., supporting IT technologies and infrastructures across multiple global e-commerce companies, including Ask.com, Evite.com, LendingTree.com, Ticketmaster.com and Match.com.
+Zweig joined the D-backs after spending two years as the Vice President, Information Technology at Ask.com.
+He spent time at the company’s headquarters supporting IT technologies and infrastructures across multiple global e-commerce companies including Ask.com, Evite.com, LendingTree.com, Ticketmaster.com and Match.com.
 He also enabled business IT functions that supported user behavior tracking, traffic analysis, search relevance, advertising performance, fraud and suspect analysis and global enterprise reporting.

-He lives in Phoenix with his wife, Cristina, and his triplets, Arya, Blake and Olivia.
+He lives in Scottsdale with his triplets, Arya, Blake and Olivia.